From Evidence-Based Medicine to Knowledge Graph: Retrieval-Augmented Generation for Sports Rehabilitation and a Domain Benchmark: Introduction

-Returning to the original user question, the patient is a child with congenital heart disease—a special population.
-Recently evolved RAG frameworks typically focus on performance improvements without explicitly accounting for query-specific target populations\cite{gupta_rag_survey_2024,xiong_mirage_2024,asai_selfrag_2024,yan_crag_2024}, potentially generating population-mismatched answers (especially when limited corpus evidence leads to insufficient recall\cite{huang_hallucination_survey_2024}).
+Returning to the original user question, the patient is a child with congenital heart disease---a special population.
+Recently evolved RAG frameworks typically focus on performance improvements without explicitly accounting for query-specific target populations \citep{gupta_rag_survey_2024,xiong_mirage_2024,asai_selfrag_2024,yan_crag_2024}, potentially generating population-mismatched answers.
 Crucially, most evaluation metrics cannot identify population mismatches.
-For example, semantic similarity uses cosine similarity to quantify differences between generated and reference answers at a macro level, making general phrasing far more influential than specific details; answer faithfulness measures only factual alignment between the answer and retrieved context, ignoring relevance to the query—retrieving passages about adults with congenital heart disease would not affect this metric\cite{es_ragas_2024}.
-Another key issue is that even if RAG incorporates the latest authoritative guidelines for the rehabilitation of children with congenital heart disease, these sources would still be weighted the same as earlier scattered observational evidence during retrieval\cite{sun_metarag_2025}, which violates the concept of a hierarchy of evidence\cite{guyatt_grade_2008}.
-The two issues above can be summarized as follows: Current medical RAG approaches neglect the evidence-based medicine (EBM) framework\cite{sackett_ebm_1996}.
+For example, semantic similarity uses cosine similarity to quantify differences between generated and reference answers at a macro level, making general phrasing far more influential than specific details; answer faithfulness measures only factual alignment between the answer and retrieved context, ignoring relevance to the query \citep{es_ragas_2024}.
+Another key issue is that even if RAG incorporates the latest authoritative guidelines for the rehabilitation of children with congenital heart disease, these sources would still be weighted the same as earlier scattered observational evidence during retrieval \citep{sun_metarag_2025}, which violates the concept of a hierarchy of evidence \citep{guyatt_grade_2008}.
+The two issues above can be summarized as follows: Current medical RAG approaches neglect the evidence-based medicine (EBM) framework \citep{sackett_ebm_1996}.
 In particular, the Population--Intervention--Comparator--Outcome (PICO) framework and the hierarchy of evidence remain largely overlooked.